darsain/sly/CONTRIBUTING.md

 ## Submitting an issue

-When reporting a bug, please describe it thoroughly, with attached code.
-The best way how to ensure that your issue will be looked at is to replicate it on [jsfiddle](http://jsfiddle.net/) or a similar service.
+When reporting a bug, please describe it thoroughly, with attached code showcasing how are you using this library.
+The best way how to amke it easy for developers, and ensure that your issue will be looked at, is to replicate it on [jsfiddle](http://jsfiddle.net/) or a similar service.

+**Please do not populate Issues tracker with non-issues!** If you have a general question about Sly, you can use the **[Sly forum](https://groups.google.com/d/forum/sly-js)** dedicated just for that.

 ## Contributions